Padelvi/dotfiles/README.md

 - Neovim (using AstroNvim)
 - Dinit scripts for various stuff

-Also you will notice [aur.txt](https://github.com/Padelvi/dotfiles/blob/main/aur.txt) and [pkglist.txt](https://github.com/Padelvi/dotfiles/blob/main/pkglist.txt) in the root dir.
-Those contain package lists for arch or artix (If you have support for the extra repo).

 ### Installation

-I am starting to make an [install.py](https://github.com/Padelvi/dotfiles/blob/main/install.py) script (obviously no deps).
-I would make an sh script but I know more about python scripting.
+I am made an [install.py](https://github.com/Padelvi/dotfiles/blob/main/install.py) script (obviously no deps).
+I would have made an sh script but I know more about python scripting.

 ### Theme